51+ Things to Do in Washington, DC

 The National Harbour isn’t worth your time.
-It’s a bunch of chain shops and restaurants that was built when I was in high school not that long ago.
+It’s a bunch of chain shops and restaurants.
 The views of the city are too distant to really appreciate.

 Old Town Alexandria is worth your time.
 Alexandria used to be a part of DC and the old town (King Street) is very beautiful with lots of local restaurants and stores.
 It also houses the oldest outdoor market in the U.S. on Saturdays.
 Definitely worth a day if you have the time, and it’s easily accessible via public transit.